-Brian McCall is a professor of education and economics, with a courtesy appointment at the Ford School.
+Brian McCall is a professor of education, with courtesy appointments at the Ford School and Department of Economics.
 He is an economist whose research interests include applied econometrics, econometrics theory, economics of education and education policy, research design and quasi-experimental research, labor economics, social insurance, and health economics.
 McCall studies problems in both K-12 and higher education, including using econometric methods to model and evaluate intervention program effects.
 He is currently studying the effects of tuition subsidies on college outcomes, the determinants of college choice, and the impact of unemployment insurance receipt on re-employment and future labor market outcomes.
 McCall received his PhD in economics from Princeton University.